Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.18.2/items-and-blocks.md

 #### Extra Methods

-- `.drips()`{: .language-javascript }: Makes it so the block will drip
+- `.drips()`{: .language-kube }: Makes it so the block will drip
-- `.dripChance(number)`{: .language-javascript }: Sets the chance the block will drip each tick, defaults to 0.15
+- `.dripChance(number)`{: .language-kube }: Sets the chance the block will drip each tick, defaults to 0.15
-- `.dripTemp(number)`{: .language-javascript }: Sets the temperature which the environment must be above for the block to drip, defaults to 0
+- `.dripTemp(number)`{: .language-kube }: Sets the temperature which the environment must be above for the block to drip, defaults to 0
-- `.melts()`{: .language-javascript }: Makes it so the block will melt, also makes it so the block random ticks
+- `.melts()`{: .language-kube }: Makes it so the block will melt, also makes it so the block random ticks
-- `.meltChance(number)`{: .language-javascript }: Sets the chance the block will melt each random tick
+- `.meltChance(number)`{: .language-kube }: Sets the chance the block will melt each random tick
-- `.meltTemp(number)`{: .language-javascript }: Sets the temperature which the environment must be for the block to be able to melt, defaults to 4
+- `.meltTemp(number)`{: .language-kube }: Sets the temperature which the environment must be for the block to be able to melt, defaults to 4
-- `.dripParticle(String)`{: .language-javascript }: Sets the particle which will drip from the block, defaults to 'minecraft:dripping_dripstone_water'
+- `.dripParticle(String)`{: .language-kube }: Sets the particle which will drip from the block, defaults to 'minecraft:dripping_dripstone_water'
-- `.meltFluid(FluidStackJS)`{: .language-javascript }: Sets the fluid stack which will be inserted into a fluid capable block below the block when it melts, defaults to 100mB of water
+- `.meltFluid(FluidStackJS)`{: .language-kube }: Sets the fluid stack which will be inserted into a fluid capable block below the block when it melts, defaults to 100mB of water
-- `.tipModel(String)`{: .language-javascript }: Sets the model which the tip state will use
+- `.tipModel(String)`{: .language-kube }: Sets the model which the tip state will use
-- `.tipBox(number, number, number, number, number, number, boolean)`{: .language-javascript }: The same as the default `.box(number, number, number, number, number. number, boolean)` but applies to the tip state
+- `.tipBox(number, number, number, number, number, number, boolean)`{: .language-kube }: The same as the default `.box(number, number, number, number, number. number, boolean)` but applies to the tip state
-- `.tipBox(number, number, number, number, number, number)`{: .language-javascript }: The same as the default `.box(number, number, number, number, number, number)` but applies to the tip state
+- `.tipBox(number, number, number, number, number, number)`{: .language-kube }: The same as the default `.box(number, number, number, number, number, number)` but applies to the tip state

 This also inherits the methods of the default block builder